 To answer the questions posed it’s necessary to explain each theory separately and compare it with one another.
-That’s why the main goal of my essay is to speak about such theories of deviance as social control theory, human ecology, differential association, and anomie approach.
+That’s why the primary goal of my essay is to speak about such theories of deviance as social control theory, human ecology, differential association, and anomie approach.

 Thus, social control theory identifies human behavior corresponding to the social norms.
-This theory in contrast to other ones is interested not in what makes people commit crimes, but what makes people refuse from committing a crime.
+This approach in contrast to other ones is interested not in what makes people commit crimes, but what makes people refuse from committing a crime.

 1. Ian McDermid Gomme.
 “The Shadow Line” Deviance and crime in Canada.